 - Making or defending a costs application

 - Complex preliminary issues such as whether the claimant is disabled (if this is not agreed by the parties)

 - If it is an automatic unfair dismissal claim e.g. if you are dismissed after blowing the whistle on your employer

 - Allegations of discrimination which are linked to the dismissal

-There will be an additional charge for attending a Tribunal hearing of £750 per day (excluding VAT).
+There will be an additional charge for attending a Tribunal hearing of £750 per day + VAT (currently 20%).
 Generally, we would allow 1-5 days depending on the complexity of your case.

-Disbursements are costs related to your matter that are payable to third parties, such as Court or Tribunal fees.
+Disbursements are costs related to your matter that are payable to third parties, such as Court or Tribunal fees which do not usually attract VAT.
+However, all other disbursements will have VAT added to them (currently 20%).
 We handle the payment of the disbursements on your behalf to ensure a smoother process.
 Disbursements are payable on top of our fees as estimated above.

-Counsel’s fees estimated between £2,000 to £5,000 per day (depending on the experience of the advocate) for attending a Tribunal hearing (including preparation).
+Depending on the experience of the advocate Counsel’s fees estimated between £2,000 to £5,000 per day + VAT (currently 20%) for attending a Tribunal hearing (including preparation).

 The fees set out above cover all of the work in relation to the following key stages of a claim: